 Under the infringements system, the steps in the enforcement of infringement notices are as follows:

-apayment of the penalty fixed in the notice within 28 days (or any longer time stated in the notice) results in expiation of the offence (i.e. no further enforcement action or court proceedings will be taken); or
+aPayment of the penalty stated in the notice within 28 days (or any longer time stated in the notice) results in expiation of the offence (i.e. no further enforcement action or court proceedings will be taken).
+Or

-apayment of the penalty and costs fixed in the penalty reminder notice within 28 days (or any longer time stated in the notice) results in expiation of the offence; or
+aPayment of the penalty and costs stated in the penalty reminder notice within 28 days (or any longer time stated in the notice) results in expiation of the offence.
+Or

-bnon-payment within the time stated in the notice results in lodgement of the notice with the Infringements Court, which then issues an enforcement order.
+bNon-payment within the time stated in the notice results in lodgment of the notice with the Infringements Court, which then issues an enforcement order.

-apayment of the penalty and costs fixed in the enforcement order within 28 days results in expiation of the offence; or
+aPayment of the penalty and costs stated in the enforcement order within 28 days results in expiation of the offence.
+Or,

-apayment of the penalty and costs fixed in the infringement warrant results in expiation of the offence; or
+aPayment of the penalty and costs stated in the infringement warrant results in expiation of the offence.
+Or

-b non-payment results in execution of the warrant authorising the sheriff to seize property or, if the person has little or no property, to arrest the person or use other enforcement measures.
+b Non-payment results in the execution of a warrant authorising the sheriff to seize property or, if the person has little or no property, to arrest the person or use other enforcement measures.
 (For more information about enforcement measures, see “What happens if I take no action?”.)
 However, under the Infringements Act there is also a range of further enforcement powers.
-In addition to the powers to seize property and person, the sheriff, or other authorised person, has powers to suspend and cancel a driver’s licence or a vehicle’s registration, wheel clamp a motor vehicle and impose wage or debt deduction orders until payment is made (see “What happens if I take no action?”).
+The sheriff, or other authorised person, can suspend or cancel a driver’s licence or a vehicle’s registration, wheel clamp a motor vehicle and impose wage or debt deduction orders until payment is made (see “What happens if I take no action?”).